httpwg/http-extensions/draft-ietf-httpbis-replay.md

 ## Out of Order Delivery

 In protocols that deliver data out of order (such as QUIC {{HQ}}) early data can arrive after the handshake completes.
-This leads to potential ambiguity about the status of requests and could lead to inconsistent treatment (see
-{{be-consistent}}).
-Implementations MUST either ensure that any early data that is delivered late is either discarded or consistently identified and processed.
+A server MAY process requests received in early data after handshake completion if it can rely on other instances correctly handling replays of the same requests.

 # IANA Considerations